-Heartstrings has a very simple mission: We provide guitars to Veterans and actively serving military members and their families so that they may integrate music into their recovery.
+We began with a very simple mission: Provide guitars to Veterans and actively serving military members and their families so that they may integrate music into their recovery.
 Music helps heal hearts and provides them a new focus in life.

-Six strings on a guitar.
+There are six strings on a guitar.
 Five strings represent each branch of the military (Air Force, Army, Coast Guard, Marines and Navy).
-The Sixth String is the "HeartString" or the loved ones of those service members.
-Through the power of music we are bringing families back together.
+The Sixth String is the "Heartstring", representing the loved ones of those service members.
+Through the power of music, we are bringing families back together.

-Our goal is to get guitars into the hands of as many wounded warriors as we possibly can.
+Our goal is to get guitars into the hands of as many people as we possibly can.
 We want to be able to provide the tool and inspiration that can lead to the beginning of their journey.
-So far, we have been able to provide thousands of guitars to those in need.
-We’ve worked with the VA music programs that are in need of instruments.
-We’ve also participated in the Salute to the Troops, put on by the Gary Sinise Foundation, where we were able to give over 100 wounded warriors each a guitar.
-With your contribution, we will be able to reach even more of these warriors and give them another weapon in their arsenal to help them fight through their recovery.
+With your contribution we will be able to reach even more people, more therapy programs, more children and help change more lives.
 We aren’t going to stop until every one of these heroes gets their own guitar, but we need your help to make it happen.